wxlai90/kodi-plugin/README.md

 Each `Item` object represents a selection in the screen, name and description fields are mandatory, the rest are optional.

 \*More fields from the official Kodi API can be set manually.

-## Params DTO
+.

-Params is internally represented as a dictionary of `Item`, this `Params` model only provides a helper method `.path()` since that is a mandatory field.
-It is also possible to pass in a dictionary directly.
+Params is internally represented as a dictionary of `Item`, call with key and value - `.params(key, value)`.

-`.path()` takes in the name of the function as a string.
-This provides some flexibility as the function might not be in the same package and we need not have unnecessary imports.

 ## Playable DTO